WHOIGit/nes-lter-doc-transect/methods.md

 # Differences From Previous Versions

-In version 2, data from five cruises were added.
-A second quality flag was added to distinguish C from N quality, and both quality flags were identified as IODE primary level flags.
-The column previously called "date" was renamed to "date\_time\_utc".
-Missing value codes were updated to NaN for numeric columns and blank entries for text columns.
+In version 3, data from four cruises were added, including for the first time samples that were analyzed by the Carlson lab.
+Stations that were listed as "L05" and "L07" in version 2 were corrected to "L5" and "L7", respectively, in version 3.

 # Related Packages